alex-truby/blog/content/posts/baja-water-2025.md

 +++

 ## TLDR
 This analysis isn’t an academic study, but rather a curiosity-fueled exploration of water resources in Baja California Sur (BCS), a region where I’ve spent exploring for the last two months.
 Using only publicly available tools (GEE and EO datasets) and Python, I analyzed precipitation trends, groundwater anomalies, land surface temperature, vegetation health, and urbanization to better understand water stress in this arid peninsula.
 It is important to reitereate that I am not evaluting long term climatic trends - only very specific variables related to water resources over the last decade.
-This analysis period contained a triple La Niña event (2020 - 2023), which I do not go into detail on in this post, but should be kept in mind when reviewing the trends presented in the below sections.
+This analysis period contained a rare triple La Niña event (2020 - 2023), which I do not go into detail on in this post, but should be kept in mind when reviewing the trends presented in the below sections.

 While precipitation and groundwater trends point to increasing challenges in the region, stable vegetation indices and the growing use of desalination plants offer some hope.
 One of the most pressing concerns for the peninsula might be the ever increasing *demand* for water, driven by the rapid growth in the southern most region near La Paz and Los Cabos.
 Ultimately, this project was an opportunity to expand my technical skills, dive deeper into a topic I’m passionate about, and share my findings with others interested in water systems and climate challenges in BCS.

-If you want to dig into the code used for this analysis, you can visit my GitHub repo [here](https://github.com/alex-truby/gee-water).
+If you want to dig into the code used for this analysis, you can visit my GitHub repo <a href="https://github.com/alex-truby/gee-water" target="_blank" rel="noopener noreferrer">here</a>.

 Additionally, EO is a self-taught space for me, and I'm excited to learn more in this area!
 If you are aware of any errors or inaccuracies in the workflow presented below, please reach out to me by email at alex.truby15@gmail.com, and I will work to correct them.